 Newton Microscopes is greatly indebted to the Wellcome Trust for funding from the Trust’s Technology Transfer Award scheme and to the Bill & Melinda Gates Foundation for funding to develop further variants of the Newton Microscope.
 The designers are further indebted to the Liverpool School of Tropical Medicine for their advice and assistance during the development of the microscope and in particular to Professor Russell Stothard at the WHO Control Centre for Schistosomiasis whose encouragement resulted in the development of the Newton Microscope.

 The Newton microscope was launched at a seminar and workshop at the World Health Organisatation in Geneva in April 2013.
-The Newton Nm1 is now available from the Newton Microscopes website and via a number of selected distributors.
+The Newton Nm1 is now available from the Newton Microscopes website.
 Sales through the website facilitate significant discounts to the developing world to fulfill the need for affordable microscopy at the health periphery.